What To Do Immediately After A Fire in Idaho?

 The process of recovering from fire damage is a long one, but fire damage cleanup and repair have the highest chance of success if they happen quickly.
 Here’s what you need to know to prepare for the process of fire damage restoration.

-Timeline of Smoke Damage from Fire
+Timeline of Smoke Damage from a Fire Breakout

 When it comes to smoke damage, timing is everything.
 And when it comes to cleaning smoke damage, the type of smoke damage helps your restoration company understand how the fire spread and progressed.